Commonwealth Games: Commonwealth nations yet to send teams

+Rejected participants

+Campaigners from the English county of Cornwall asked the Commonwealth Games Federation to allow Cornwall to participate independently in the 2006 Games, but were rejected by the CGF, which stated that "Cornwall is no more than an English county" and advised Cornwall athletes to compete on the England team.
+Cornwall political party Mebyon Kernow unsuccessfully called for a Cornwall team at the 2022 Games.

+The Turkish Republic of Northern Cyprus applied to take part in the 2006 Games, but was rejected due to a lack of international recognition.

 Controversies

 Host city contract

 The 1934 British Empire Games, originally awarded in 1930 to Johannesburg, were moved to London after South Africa's pre-apartheid government refused to allow participants of colour.

 The 2022 Commonwealth Games were originally awarded to Durban on 2 September 2015, at the CGF General Assembly in Auckland.
 It was reported in February 2017 that Durban may be unable to host the games due to financial constraints.
 On 13 March 2017, the CGF stripped Durban of their rights to host and reopened the bidding process for the 2022 games.
 Many cities from Australia, Canada, England and Malaysia expressed interest to host the games.
 However, the CGF received only one official bid and that was from Birmingham, England.
 On 21 December 2017, Birmingham was awarded for the 2022 Games as Durban's replacement host.

+A joint bid from 6 cities of the Victoria State in Australia was selected to host the 2026 Commonwealth Games.
+On 18 July 2023, the Premier of Victoria Dan Andrews announced that the state was giving up on hosting the event due a significant increase in event forecast.
+Initial costs estimated an investment of approximatelyA$2.6 billion,but the new prospects were resulting to be closer to A$6–7 billion.
+On 18 July 2023, the Victorian state government announced it had cancelled its plans to host the games, citing an escalation in its cost projections relative to initial estimations.
+With no host city, there was a possibility that the games would be postponed to 2027 or cancelled.
+However, on 17 September 2024, it was announced that the Scottish Government had agreed to host the 2026 games in Glasgow.